The Wilhelm Gustloff as an Accommodation Liner

 Photo Album Sequence

 The album then shows the u-boat and its crew in formal attire for a ceremony of sorts.
 "The photos of the crew assembled on deck for some special ceremony clearly indicate that the boat was based at Danzig: The buildings seen in the background of these pictures are not congruent with the architectural silhouette of Gotenhafen but rather that of the city of Danzig."
-There are several photos of the u-boat crew's Christmas dinner onboard what appears to be the Wilhelm Gustloff and onboard the U-708.
-"The pictures of the Christmas party suggest that the crew of U-708, having travelled by train from Danzig, were invited as a special treat to celebrate another Kriegsweihnacht (War Christmas) in the warm and cozy salons on board the Gustloff (the quarters of the 8.
+There are several photos of the u-boat crew's Christmas dinner on board what appears to be the Oceana and on board the U-708.
+"The pictures of the Christmas party suggest that the crew of U-708, having travelled by train from Danzig, were invited as a special treat to celebrate another Kriegsweihnacht (War Christmas) in the warm and cozy salons on board the Gustloff and other ships in Gotenhafen. (the quarters of the 8.
 U-Flottile at Danzig were not so cosy) with plenty of good food and drink."

 *Also highlighted in a red box on the dining room table is a Krupp-Berndorf silver coffee pot.
 This coffee pot is identical to the one removed from the Robert Ley on her home page on the site.